+Still waiting on outstanding invoices from work that you did this year?
+Now’s a good time to follow up with your customers to make sure they pay—ideally before January 1.
 Most self-employed people use the cash method of accounting, which just means that you report your income as it’s paid, not when the work was performed.
-For example, if you run a cleaning business, and cleaned a house in December of 2021, but weren’t paid for it until January 2022, you’d report that income on your 2022 tax return, not on your 2021 tax return.
+For example, if you run a cleaning business, and cleaned a house in December of 2023, but weren’t paid for it until January 2024, you’d report that income on your 2024 tax return, not on your 2023 tax return.

 Unless you have a business reason for deferring income to the following year, you’ll want to make sure you receive payment for your work before the year ends, so all of your expected income and expenses are reported on the same tax return.

 Found’s free invoicing tools help you keep tabs on your invoices, effortlessly.
 Not only can you see when your invoices are viewed or paid, you can also set up payment reminders for your clients.